Bambuu/nodejs-automation-boilerplate/README.md

 # Using it

+The repo is mainly a collection of configuration files, but also includes some examples, for the tools to be able to work.
+To try out the tools, clone the repo, run `yarn install`, and try the different commands.
+The CircleCI configuration can also be tested, by simply adding the cloned repo to your CircleCI account.

+## Caveats

+Not everything works out of the box (as this repo was never intended to be cloned and used as is).

+- `yarn analyze` will fail, because the example only includes one bundle, and `source-map-explorer` will therefore complain that is has nothing to check.
+- The deployment script found in `.circleci/deploy.sh` will fail in CircleCI for multiple reasons.
+  - The IPs and user variables are random, and should be updated according to your own needs.
+  - CircleCI hasn't been given SSH access to your servers.
+You can add SSH keys in CircleCI by opening the project in CircleCI > Settings > SSH Permissions
+- This naturally means that running CircleCI on this project will fail miserably.

 # The commands

 - `yarn format` - format code syntax across project.
 - `yarn lint` - lint code style across project.
+- `yarn typecheck` - Runs typechecking on all TypeScript files.
 - `yarn test` - run all tests.
-- `yarn watch` - continously run all tests, watching for file changes.
+- `yarn watch` - continuously run all tests, watching for file changes.
 - `yarn plop` - generate new files.
+- `yarn build` - compile TypeScript files to `build` directory.
 - `yarn analyze` - analyze the bundle, and visualize the dependency tree.
+Requires that the project has been built beforehand.
 - `yarn analyze:ci` - generate an html file with the dependency tree - should only be used by CircleCI, not manually.
-- `yarn build` - compile TypeScript files to JavaScript.

 # The tools
 Each tool will briefly be described in this section, along with the command to run it.